 Modern workplaces are becoming increasingly laid back in response to a growing body of evidence that shows that high-pressure work environments are extremely stressful for employees long term.

-That chronic stress leads to debilitating health issues that cost the healthcare system billions annually, cause massive employee turnover, and contribute to the majority of workplace accidents.
+Chronic stress leads to debilitating health issues that cost the healthcare system billions annually, cause massive employee turnover, and contribute to most workplace accidents.

 A less stressful, more tolerant, and more diverse workforce can be cultivated in the following ways: